Lercanidipine

 Usage & Dosage

-Treatment begins at 10 mg once daily.
-If blood pressure remains inadequately controlled after two weeks, the dose may be increased to 20 mg once daily.
-Do not exceed 20 mg per day.
-Allow at least two weeks at each dose before assessing the need for adjustment, as lercanidipine has a gradual onset.
+Starting dose: 10 mg once daily.
+If blood pressure is not adequately controlled after at least two weeks, the dose may be increased to 20 mg once daily.
+Maximum dose: 20 mg daily.

 Side Effects